Arcology-Builders/democracy/README.md

 * Download the source code, send us suggestions, improvements, tests, documentations, via pull requests
 * Use us in your next Ethereum (or eventually, Secure Scuttlebutt) project!
   * The best way to decide what you want in a framework is to try building with it
-* If you're in NYC, drop by our [Arcology](http://arcology.nyc) and pair program with us
-* Meet and chat with us on our community slack at http://invisible-slack.herokuapp.com
+* Meet and chat with us on [Gitter](https://gitter.im/invisible-college/democracy).
-  * (Please read and agree to our community guidelines, which our friendly bot Greedo will give to you upon joining).

-While we aim to be stable, featureful, and useful, we are primarily a platform for cooperation and mob programming.

-We are an adventure of the [Invisible College](http://invisible.college).
+We are a project of the [Invisible College](http://invisible.college).